Andreatl1/facebook-auto-post-and-automation/README.md

 # facebook-auto-post
 This project is to do auto post in the marketplace of Facebook.
-I have tested on Windows 10.
+I have tested on Windows 10 //previous owner, now i'm using it on linux.

 ## Instructions:
 1. Fill the config.ini with the right info (check config_example.ini like example).